 1. Adjust your diet to your hormonal needs

 Avoid fast sugars and processed carbohydrates → These cause blood sugar fluctuations and fat storage.
-Instead, choose whole grains, vegetables and legumes.
+Instead, choose whole grains, vegetables, and legumes.

 Drink enough water → This aids digestion and prevents your body from retaining fluid.